Medical Devices

 The vein locator has been proven effective even in infants as young as six months old, and testing showed that the device improved the IV one-time success rate by 30%.
 It can also work with any skin color as well as with skin that has suffered scaring from burns.

 Last year, Adison's device won a RedDot design award, one of the largest product design competitions in the world.
-The device is currently being exhibited at the InnoTech conference being held this week in Taipei, Taiwan, where New Atlas' own Bronwyn Thompson tried it out and was quite impressed by the quality and resolution of the device.
+It was exhibited at the Taiwan Innotech Expo in Taipei, where New Atlas' own Bronwyn Thompson tried it out and was quite impressed by the quality and resolution of the device.

 New Atlas journalist Bronwyn Thompson gives the vein viewer a try at the InnoTech Conference being held this week in Taipei